-We can confirm that AWE holds data concerning how plutonium was moved from Windscale to Aldermaston.
-However, we must advise you that we are applying Section 14(1) of the Act, as compliance would impose a disproportionate burden on the public authority and would divert resources from essential defence business activities.
+We can confirm that AWE does hold a file named 'Nuclear Test Veterans 1997'.
+However, we must advise you that we are applying Section 14(1) of the Act, as compliance would impose a disproportionate burden on the public authority and would divert resources from essential Defence business activities.